Buy On Pullback Is A Good Strategy - Cramer's Mad Money (10/19/17)

 "Winnebago has been synonymous with the RV lifestyle throughout its history.
 But what we're seeing today is really this race for people to get outdoors and create memories and create experiences," said Happe.

 They are on a high growth trajectory and are investing to increase capacity to meet market demand.
-They have recently acquired RV maker Grand Design and the industry experts highest level of RV shipments in 2017.
+They have recently acquired RV maker Grand Design and the industry expects highest level of RV shipments in 2017.

 Happe added that 80% of the RV owners still want to be connected when on the road.
 Hence their new products are equipped with technology to enable them.